rveciana/BasemapTutorial/docs/utilities.rst

 	* A label is set
 	* The method add_lines is used with the contour field, so the colorbar shows the pcolormesh and contour field legends at once
 	* The ticks are set at random positions, to show how to change them

+To see an example with logarithmic scales, take a look at the :ref:`hexbin` example

 drawmapscale
 ------------